Reds vs. White Sox Player Props Betting Odds

 India Stats

-- India has eight doubles, two home runs, 16 walks and 13 RBI (33 total hits).
-He has swiped five bases.
+- India has nine doubles, two home runs, 17 walks and 13 RBI (36 total hits).
+He has swiped seven bases.

-- India will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .263 with a home run and two RBI.
+- India has picked up at least one hit in four games in a row.
+In his last five games he is hitting .350 with a double, a home run, a walk and two RBI.

 India Recent Games